FAQs

 How long has the school been in existence?

 The Ocean State Montessori School (OSMS) was founded in 1973 by a group of parents interested in providing a Montessori education for their children.
-What started as a one-room school for preschool-aged children has evolved over the years to include Montessori programs for children ages three to fourteen, as well as after-school programs and vacation and summer camps.
+What started as a one-room school for preschool-aged children has evolved over the years to include Montessori programs for children ages three to twelve, as well as extended day programs.
 For more information read About Us.

-Our school is a parent-cooperative and each family is required to volunteer 10 hours per school year.
-There are many different volunteer opportunities including serving on a school committee; subbing in the classroom; helping with grounds, maintenance, technology, or office work; chaperoning field trips; and helping with special school activities (Grandparents’ Day, Book Fairs, May Day, etc.).
-For more information read about The Parent Community.
+Our school is a community-centered school.
+Each family is expected to volunteer a combined 10 hours per school year.
+There are many different volunteer opportunities including serving on our Board of Directors, subbing in the classroom, helping with our grounds and garden, chaperoning field trips, and assisting at special school activities.
+For more information read about our Parent/Guardian Community.

 Is the school a non-profit?